Abuse is mistreatment by any other person that violates your human and civil rights.

 - Serious Care Review groups to undertake serious case reviews where an adult has died, been significantly harmed or put at serious risk as a result of confirmed or suspected abuse or neglect

-2nd or 3rd tier officers representing the membership of the Safeguarding Board SOVA leads for Bedford Borough Council and Central Bedfordshire Council.
+Second or third tier officers representing the membership of the Safeguarding Board SOVA leads for Bedford Borough Council and Central Bedfordshire Council.
 Chaired by an Assistant Director of Bedford Borough Council or Central Bedfordshire Council.